base-org/web/apps/base-docs/docs/building-with-base/guides/onchain-generative-nfts.md

 }
 ```

 Minify the top-level `<g>` element, and add a constant with everything after the opening `<g>` tag.
-Use similar techniques as before to generate an offset based on the token id, then build the svg.
+Use similar techniques as before to generate an offset based on the token id, then build the SVG.
 You'll end up with something like this:

 ```solidity
 // SPDX-License-Identifier: UNLICENSED